wejdeneHaouari/mini-project-hyperledger/README.md

 * `async issue(ctx, manufacturer, reference , composition) {`

   This method defines the vaccine `issue` transaction for Vaccinet.
 The parameters that are passed to this method will be used to issue the new vaccine.
-  Othis code details can be found under the contract folder of each organization.
+  Other code details can be found under the contract folder of each organization.

 ## Deploy the smart contract to the channel